BrandonPacewic/SimonStores/readme.md

 # Simon Stores Code v1.1

-Simon Stores is a complex math problem in the game Keeptalking and Nobody explodes
+Simon Stores is a complex math problem in the game Keep Talking and Nobody Explodes

 ----
 #### Link to instrustions